emmt/OIFITS.jl/README.md

 ds = read(OIDataSet, input)
 ```

-where `input` it the name of the OI-FITS file or an instance of `FITSIO.FITS`
+where `input` it the name of the OI-FITS file or an instance of
-which represents an open FITS file.
-The above `read` call is equivalent to the
+`EasyFITS.FitsFile` which represents an open FITS file.
+The above `read` call
-shortcut:
+is equivalent to the shortcut:

 ```julia
 ds = OIDataSet(input)